Madea's Family Reunion: Plot

-At the family reunion held at the home of 96-year-old Aunt Ruby (Georgia Allen), Vanessa and Victoria get into another verbal confrontation, which eventually turns into a physical fight after Victoria insults Vanessa regarding her relationship with Frankie.
-Then, Victoria screams at the top of her lungs, in front of the entire reunion, that she never loved Vanessa.
-Punches are thrown by both women.
-The fight is broken up when Aunt Ruby, Madea's daughter-in-law Myrtle (Cicely Tyson), and Ruby's daughter Aunt May (Maya Angelou) gather the family members to an old slave shack where the family's ancestors grew up.
-Ruby express disappointment at how the family has turned out.
-Myrtle gives a long speech, persuading them to act lovingly towards each other and themselves.
+At the family reunion held at the home of 96-year-old Aunt Ruby, Vanessa and Victoria get into another confrontation, which eventually turns into a physical fight after Victoria insults Vanessa's relationship with Frankie.
+The fight is broken up when Aunt Ruby, Madea's daughter-in-law Myrtle, and Ruby's daughter Aunt May gather the family to an old slave shack where their ancestors grew up.
+Ruby expresses disappointment at how the family has turned out.
+Myrtle persuades them to act lovingly towards each other and themselves.

-Lisa eventually returns to Carlos and resumes her wedding plans.
-On the day of Lisa's wedding, Madea tells her that it is time for her to stand up to Carlos and fight back.
-When he arrives at Madea's house, he asks that he and Lisa be alone.
-Madea asks Carlos if he'd like something to eat, and tells Lisa to give him some grits on the stove, noting to her that they're hot.
-When Madea leaves the house with Nikki and Joe, Carlos brutally slaps Lisa in the face.
-In retaliation, she throws the pot of hot grits in his face, scalding him badly, then beats him with a cast iron frying pan as Madea listens outside with laughter.
-Lisa takes off her engagement ring and throws it at an injured Carlos before leaving.
+Lisa returns to Carlos and resumes her wedding plans.
+On the day of her wedding, Lisa flees from Carlos and retreats to Madea's house.
+Madea tells her that it is time for her to fight back.
+When Carlos arrives at Madea's house, Madea subtly suggests to Lisa to use the pot of hot grits on the stove to defend herself as Madea previously taught her.
+When Madea leaves the house, Carlos slaps Lisa.
+In retaliation, she throws the hot grits in Carlos' face, scalding him, then beats him with a cast-iron frying pan as Madea listens outside and laughs.

-At the church, Lisa announces to the family members and other guests that Carlos had been beating her every day since they first got engaged and that the wedding is off.
-Victoria sarcastically states to Lisa that she feels sorry for her, but Madea states that everyone here feels sorry for Victoria and tells her to find her own life instead of continuing to live through Lisa.
-As Milay expresses disappointment that her work will now be wasted, Frankie then asks Vanessa to marry him.
-She says yes and they're married at the church instead.
+At the church, Lisa announces to the family and other guests that the wedding is off and exposes Carlos' abuse.
+Madea lambasts a sour Victoria and tells her to find her own life instead of continuing to live through Lisa.
+Frankie then asks Vanessa to marry him and she accepts.
+They are married at the church instead.
+At the reception, Victoria accepts Vanessa's marriage, revealing possible reconciliation.

-At the reception, Victoria tells Vanessa that she and Frankie are a beautiful couple and they hug, signifying the first steps in a possible reconciliation.